-They've been doing this for 15 years and the results speak for themselves.
+They've been doing this for 15 years (at the time of writing) and the results speak for themselves.
 Many people who were among the poorest of the poor are now able to send their children to school, for example.
 And because the forests they plant are planted by themselves, they're near to their heart and protecting them has become more personal.

 Cost of a tree

-In short, the cost to hire a person to gather seeds, care for them until they're a sapling (if required), planting it and checking up on them varies between $0.10 and $0.35 per tree depending on the planting site of the specific project part of the Eden Reforestation Projects.
+In short, the cost to hire a person to gather seeds, care for them until they're a sapling (if required), planting it and checking up on them varies between $0.75 per tree depending on the planting site of the specific project part of the Eden Reforestation Projects.
 So with just a single US dollar up to 10 trees could be planted.

 The cheapness is part due to a streamlined process and part due to the very low cost of living for the locals, which reflects in what I imagine is a relatively meager wage by our standards, but is a fair wage in their context.
 They're able to send their kids to school and live comfortably on their wage on Eden wages, something they couldn't do before.